jhelsby/jlox-notes/sections/7_functions.md

 * Recall that the `Interpreter` class, which contains this visit method, already has the current environment stored in `environment`.

 That's it!
-Closures now work as intended.
+Our `makeCounter` example above now works as intended.
+We're not quite done with closures though - this approach relies on dynamic scoping instead of the lexical scoping we've used so far.
+We'll fix this in the next section, so our final _jlox_ implementation remains lexically scoped.